 Michael was first diagnosed with Parkinson's disease, which has no cure, in 1991 when he was just 29 years old.
 At the time, he was told that he would be lucky to get another 10 years out of his career as an actor, but Michael ultimately worked for another 29 years and didn't announce his retirement until 2020.

 Michael currently seems to sometimes have trouble walking and standing, and he also has difficulty controlling the tremors that Parkinson's has caused throughout his body.
-Despite this decline in his well-being, Michael is continuing to still live a pretty eventful life.
+But Michael is continuing to live an eventful life.

 In May 2023, Apple TV released STILL: A Michael J. Fox Movie, a documentary that chronicles his cinematic career and private journey with his illness.
 Not only did he play a role in the making of the film, but he made several public appearances promoting it.